sergey-koryshev/money-management/README.md

 - all data is stored in DB
 - frontend interacts with real backend, mock-server is not used anymore
+- feature for converting prices uses real data

 ## Folder structure

 Frontend is developing on `Angular 14` framework relying on `Bootstrap`.
-To emulate backend, simple server based on `Express.js` is used.
-Real backend is developing on `dotnet` platform using `.NET WebApi`.
+Backend is developing on `dotnet` platform using `.NET WebApi`.

 Folders description:

 - `build` - contains infrastructure scripts and tools
-- `source\mock-server` - contains source of the mock server
 - `source\frontend` - contains source of the frontend part
 - `source\backend` - contains source of the backend part